cuibus/PlatformForSimulationTrainingEvaluation/README.md

 - `RunnableModel` represents an abstract runnable model: the `step` method is all you need in order to get started.
 This should perform one simulation step for your model, be it synchronous (EventType.tic) or asynchronous(EventType.input).
 For the asynchronous event, the `step` method should be used together with `addInputToken`.
 - `OETPN` represents a runnable OETPN model with places and transitions.
   - Transitions can be defined using their name, delay and a `TokenProcessor` (a function which describes how the transition output is generated from the input tokens).
-  - OutputTransitions must have delay 0 and only consume tokens.
-The transition action defines how and where the tokens are inserted.
+  - OutputTransitions must have delay 0 and can only consume one token.
+The transition action defines how and where the token is inserted.
+After creation of outputTransition, a new action can be added (in case you want to connect the component to another component at a later stage).
 - The Token can be of type
   - `FuzzyToken`, with values NL, NM, ZR, PM, PL and everything in between
   - `NumberToken` with one floating-point value